ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2015-10-15-uxtalktokyo-20-creating-canvas-a-tokyo-creative-network-by-mark-mcfarlane-and-ux-surveys-by-tom-coombs.md

 There will be two presentations

-"Creating Canvas"
+"Creating Canvas"<br>
-1) Mark McFarlane will talk about the journey he and the team have gone through in creating Canvas, the online community for creatives in Tokyo.
-Mark is Owner/Director at Tacchi Studios
+1) Mark McFarlane will talk about the journey he and the team have gone through in creating [Canvas](http://www.canvas.co.com/), the online community for creatives in Tokyo.
+Mark is Owner/Director at [Tacchi Studios](http://tacchistudios.com/)

-"UX Surveys"
+"UX Surveys"<br>
 2) Tom Coombs will talk about surveys in UX: some best practice techniques, some tools and some things to avoid.
-Tom is Head of Products for LendStreet
+Tom is Head of Products for [LendStreet](http://www.lendstreet.com)

 Presentations this month will both be in English.